 Posted on May 17, 2016 under Cat Topics

 By Dr. Matheys, a veterinarian and contributing writer for Pets Best, a cat health insurance agency.

-Lilies are beautiful, fragrant plants with flowers that are very common in bouquets and floral arrangements.
-But beware, lilies can kill cats!
+Lilies are beautiful, fragrant plants with flowers.
+They bloom outside from late May to August.
+But most of the year they can still commonly be found in bouquets and floral arrangements.
+But beware, lilies are toxic to cats!

 What Part of the Lily is Toxic?

 All parts of the plant are toxic, especially the flower.
 Even the orange-yellow pollen is toxic and the large amount of pollen can get everywhere, including on a cat’s coat or paws where it can be ingested while grooming.

 Even a single bite of a flower or leaf of the plant can be deadly for your cat.

 Cats can suffer from kidney failure after ingesting even tiny amounts of the plant and flower or drinking water from the plant.
 Cats are very sensitive to poisoning by Easter lilies.
 The kidney is the primary organ affected, and cats can die of kidney failure 3-5 days after exposure.

 Are all Lilies Toxic?

 The lilium plant family contains around 100 potentially toxic species and many hybrids.
 The more common lily species that are known to be toxic to cats are the Easter lily, Tiger lily, Asiatic lily and Stargazer lily.